by Christine Woolstenhulme, QCC, QMCS, CPC, CMRS

 Status Code

-If you are not getting the desired fees expected, be sure to check the status code and payment indicators (Located under Additional Code Information - PURPLE tab).
-For example, a CPT code with a "J" status code is indicating the following;
+If you are not getting the desired fees, be sure to check the status code and payment indicators (Located under Additional Code Information - PURPLE tab).
+For example, a CPT code with a "J" status code indicates the following;

 There are four elements to consider when calculating anesthesia fees.
 Medicare accepts base units and time units; however, depending on the third-party payer, they may or may not accept physical status units and/or qualifying circumstances units.